 - A. Students enrolling in SHS Clinical Seminars and Practicum in Audiology must demonstrate adequate spoken and written American English skills and speech/language skills.
-If a student needs assistance with spoken and written American English and speech/language skills, this should be discussed with the Clinical and Academic Advisors. - B. All students are expected to use speech/language skills that reflect professionalism, which includes minimizing dialectal differences and avoiding the use of slang in the clinical relationship. - C. Speech/language skills of all clinicians enrolled in SHS Clinical Seminars and Practicum in Audiology should reflect the nature of the professional clinical relationships. - D. Students that are non-native speakers of English are required to receive a 550(PBT)/79-80(iBT) along with a speaking subtest score of >28 on the TOEFL test or its equivalents (IELTS of >70, or etc.), and obtain minimum criteria of 4 on the Oral Proficiency Assessment offered through the English as a Second Language (ESL) Department at Ohio State. - E. Tutoring through the ESL department is available for students with marked pronunciation difficulties.
+If a student needs assistance with spoken and written American English and speech/language skills, this should be discussed with the Clinical and Academic Advisors. - B. All students are expected to use speech/language skills that reflect professionalism, which includes minimizing dialectal differences and avoiding the use of slang in the clinical relationship. - C. Speech/language skills of all clinicians enrolled in SHS Clinical Seminars and Practicum in Audiology should reflect the nature of the professional clinical relationships. - D. Tutoring through the ESL department is available for students with marked pronunciation difficulties.